STGTraffic/TWIST/README.md

 This paper has been accepted by [IEEE internet of things journal 2025.](https://ieeexplore.ieee.org/document/10966151)

 ## Dependencies
+The code is build on python 3.8, pytorch 1.11 and cuda 11.3.
 Run the following code to install python packages.

 ```
 pip install pandas tables scipy h5py